Kolmogorov equations on the space of probability measures associated to the nonlinear filtering equation: the viscosity approach: Notations and preliminaries

 Following \cite{heunislucic,szpirglas}, we say that the pair $\{(\Omega,\mathcal{F}, \{\mathcal{F}_t\},\mathbb{P}),(\pi,I)\}$ is a weak solution to the equation \eqref{eqn: ks} if \begin{enumerate}[i.] \item $(\Omega,\mathcal{F}, \{\mathcal{F}_t\},\mathbb{P})$ is a complete filtered probability space; \item $I$ is a $d$-dimensional $\{\mathcal{F}_t\}$-Brownian motion; \item $\pi= \{\pi_t,t\in[0,T]\}$ is a probability measure-valued continuous $\{\mathcal{F_t}\}$-adapted process such that

 and equation \eqref{eqn: ks} holds for every $t\in[0,T]$, almost surely. \end{enumerate} Now we give some conditions that guarantee the existence, uniqueness (in law) and Markov property of a weak solution to the filtering equation \eqref{eqn: ks}.
 A complete discussion can be found in \cite{szpirglas,heunislucic}. \begin{hypothesis} The following conditions hold: \begin{enumerate}[a.] \item $b,\sigma,\bar\sigma,h$ are Borel-measurable and bounded; \item $b,\sigma,\bar\sigma$ are Lipschitz continuous; \item for every $x\in K$ the matrix $\sigma(x)\sigma(x)^\top$ is a positive definite. \end{enumerate} \end{hypothesis} Moreover, we will ask for the following invariance property: \begin{hypothesis} The probability measures-valued process $\pi$ has trajectories confined in the subset $\prob(K)$, $K\subset\R^d$ compact. \end{hypothesis} For instance, this is the case when $\pi$ is the filter associated to a signal process $X=\{X_t,t\in[0,T]\}$ with trajectories confined in a compact subset $K\subset\R^d$.
-Some conditions on $b,\sigma,\bar\sigma$ that guarantee this property are stated in Remark \ref{rmk: invarianceconditions}. \begin{remark} Stochastic invariance for processes with respect to some subset $G\subset\R^d$ has been intensively studied and many criteria and characterizations are available in the literature.
+Some conditions on $b,\sigma,\bar\sigma$ that guarantee this property are stated in Remark \ref{rmk: invarianceconditions}.

+\begin{remark} Let $G$ be a subset of $\R^d$.
+The invariance of a stochastic process with respect to $G$ has been intensively studied and many criteria that guarantee this property are available in the literature.
 For instance, following \cite[Section 12.2]{friedman2}, let $G\subset\R^d$ be closed and with $\mathrm{C^3}$ connected boundary $\partial G$.
 Let $\nu$ be the outward normal to $\partial G$ and let us define $\rho(x):=\inf_{y\in G}\lvert x-y\rvert$ the distance from $x\in\R^d$ to $G$.
 If the conditions

 hold, where $a = \sigma\sigma^\top + \bar\sigma\bar\sigma^\top$, then $G$ is invariant for $X$.
 Other less restrictive conditions can be found in \cite{aubindaprato, dapratofrankowska04,dapratofrankowska07} and in the references therein. \end{remark} \begin{remark} All the following results do not change when $K$ is a compact manifold as long as we consider the right differential operators.
 An example is when the signal process lives on the $d$-dimensional torus $\mathbb{T}^d$. \end{remark}